FirstPersonKSP/reviva/README.md

 Soon :: CKAN support so you can install Reviva and all the IVA mods you ever wanted.

-## Warning

-This mod is *BETA*, do not use for career gameplay unless you like living on the edge.

 Currently only stock IVA and some popular IVA mods are covered, the intent is to extended the coverage over time.